RobertGleim/GraceLutheran/README.md

-ai used to make @mediaquery for responsive design used ai to pull all styles from css sheet and document it ina style.txt sheet ai used to create test
+ai used to make @mediaquery for responsive design used ai to pull all styles from css sheet and document it ina style.txt sheet ai used to create test ai used to create admin dashboard used ai to fix styling issues